TymeFly/BEEP/README.md

 The embedded application communicates with the Java client through the serial port at 57600 baud.
 It understands the following commands:

-* d[start[:end]]        Dump EEPROM contents
+* d[start[:end]]

-                        'start' defaults to 0
-                        'end' defaults to 0x1fff
+  Dump EEPROM contents.'start' defaults to 0. 'end' defaults to 0x1fff

+* f[:start[:end[:hex]]]

-*f[:start[:end[:hex]]]  Fill EEPROM between 'start' and 'end' with 'hex'");
-                        'start' defaults to 0
+  Fill EEPROM between 'start' and 'end' with 'hex'.'start' defaults to 0, 'end' defaults to 0x1fff, 'val' defaults to 0
-                        'end' defaults to 0x1fff
-                        'val' defaults to 0

-*e                      Erase
+* e

   Fill the EEPROM with 0xff

-* t                     Test
+* t

   Fill EEPROM with a test sequence and read it back

-* pstart,len            Enter Programming mode
+* pstart,len

-                        'start' address of first byte to write 'number' of bytes to write
+  Enter Programming mode. 'start' address of first byte to write,'number' of bytes to write

-*  -                    Ping
+* \-

   Redisplay the command prompt

-* ?
+* \?

   Display the commands available

 All values are given in Hex

 ### The Java based CLI

-Usage:
+#### Usage:
   java me.tymefly.beep.Main  --programmerTimeout N --readTimeout N --writeTimeout N -p (--port) N

  [dump | fill | ping | erase | test   program | verify | upload]

--p (--port) N            COM port programmer is connected to --programmerTimeout N    timeout in milliseconds when waiting  for programmer to respond (default:  10000) --readTimeout N          read timeout in milliseconds when waiting reading the COM port  (default: 1000) --writeTimeout N         write timeout in milliseconds when waiting reading the COM port (default: 100)
+-p (--port) N            COM port programmer is connected to

+--programmerTimeout N    timeout in milliseconds when waiting  for programmer to respond (default:  10000)

+--readTimeout N          read timeout in milliseconds when waiting reading the COM port  (default: 1000)

+--writeTimeout N         write timeout in milliseconds when waiting reading the COM port (default: 100)

 This programmer reads and write S-Record files

-Examples:
+#### Examples:

  java me.tymefly.beep.Main  -?
 -	Display the help page